maciejleoniak/exercises/README.md

 10  Remove a given character from the string
 11  Find the characters with the most appearances
-12  Find the longest common prefix for an array of strings
+12  Find the longest common prefix for an array of strings 13  Given a string s containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.
 ```

 ### Usage